Veiga do Seixo

 Veiga do Seixo is a village in the municipality of Riós, in the province of Ourense, Galicia, north-western Spain.
-Because it is linked to Portugal by a bridge over the river Mente, the place was traditionally used for illegal trade and smuggling.
+Because it is linked to Portugal by a bridge over the river Mente, the Galician region was historically used for smuggling.

 Administrative division

 Veiga do Seixo belongs to the parish church of Castrelo de Cima with the villages of Covelas, As Lapedas (already disappeared), O Mourisco and San Payo.

 The village is on the border with Portugal (Cisterna).
+It is 7km from the rural Portuguese village Edroso de Lomba.

 Climate

 The village and the surrounding area of Riós has a pronounced Mountain-Mediterranean climate with cold winters and very dry and hot summers, during which devastating fires often occur.

 Fauna and flora

-Veiga do Seixo is home to many rich species of flora and fauna.
 Flora include the holm oak (Quercus ilex), turpentine tree (Pistacia terebinthus), Montpellier Maple (Acer monspessulanum).
-Among the fauna are the European bee-eater (Merops apiaster), red-rumped swallow (Hirundo daurica), European roller (Coracias garrulus), and a rare type of gecko, (Tarentola mauritanica), which is especially difficult to find in other parts of Galicia.
+Among the fauna are the European bee-eater (Merops apiaster), red-rumped swallow (Hirundo daurica), European roller (Coracias garrulus), and a rare type of gecko, (Tarentola mauritanica), which is difficult to find in other parts of Galicia.